JonPhoenix/sunnymoon-weather-app/README.md

 ```
 * Functional deployment on desktop and mobile view ports
-* Sleek, functional and uncomplicated interfase
+* Sleek, functional and uncomplicated interface
 * A search engine on side bar to locate any city in the world
 * The application displays: City, date, temperature, humidity, and wind speed
 * Icon images representing the weather conditions for current day and 6-day forecast